LogoOsome

 guide-hk-llc.png

 When you’re launching a startup in Hong Kong, it’s important to understand the different types of proprietorship, so you can pick the type of corporation that’s right for you.
-LLCs have some of the characteristics of Limited Companies and Partnerships.
+LLCs have some of the characteristics of limited companies and partnerships.
+However, there are also some pros and cons.

 Get our free pre-incorporation checklist